run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/upgrade.md

 Then upgrade the control plane as described [below](#upgrade-control-plane).
 Before upgrading, find customizations and merge them as discussed below.

-### Upgrade from version 2.9, 2.10 or 2.11
+### Upgrade from version 2.9

 Two significant changes to the control-plane installation have happened with version 2.12: _PVC ownership_ and _installation customization_.

 #### PVC ownership

-Run:ai will no longer directly create the PVCs that store Run:ai data (metrics and database).
+Run:ai no longer directly creates the PVCs that store Run:ai data (metrics and database).
 Instead, going forward,

 * Run:ai requires a Kubernetes storage class to be installed.
 * The PVCs are created by the Kubernetes [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/){default=_blank}.